 The key to this dish is to make sure you’re using a good teriyaki sauce.
 The original recipe has you make your own, but I didn’t have the time this week.
-Instead, I read loads of reviews on Ocado (my grocery delivery service) before deciding on this one.
+Instead, I read loads of reviews on Ocado (my grocery delivery service) before deciding on this one (not affiliate link).
 It was so good!
 I’ll definitely buy it again!

 In celebration of the tenth weekly meal plan here on Hungermama.com, I am launching a new “Friends with Recipes” series!
 I have lined up some of my favourite Instagrammers to share their favourite weeknight meals with you, and would LOVE to hear from the rest of you as well!
 Check out the “Friends with Recipes” page for more info!

 I’m going for an easy week of dinners due to our impending move on Saturday (!!), so I’m taking things easy this week.
 I have added a yummy pre-made meal on Monday, I’m using up some freezer items on Tuesday and Thursday, and we’ll go out to dinner on Friday given that our entire house will be in boxes by then!